 The problem called obstructive sleep apnea (OSA)

-How the right pillow can help (and what it can’t do)
+How the right cervical pillow for sleep apnea can help (and what it canโt do)

-A pillow won’t “cure” apnea or replace clinical care.
+A well-designed cervical pillow for sleep apnea canโt replace medical treatment, but it can support better posture and smoother breathing throughout the night.
+A pillow wonโt โcureโ apnea or replace clinical care.
 But the right pillow can create better conditions for smooth breathing and deeper rest by making airway-friendly posture easier to achieve and maintain.

 1) It promotes side-sleeping in positional snorers/OSA.
 Staying lateral can reduce airway collapse in positional cases.
 A supportive, shaped pillow helps prevent your head from rolling backward and your neck from twisting, so you can remain comfortably on your side without constant readjustment.
 This supports positional therapy principles and can complement CPAP or oral appliances when appropriate.
 Frontiers